ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

    {b_{i}{b^{j} = \delta_{i}^{j}}.}

+Eq defines the dual basis vectors and their relation to the basis vectors.

-If the q-vectors are now chosen as
+**Selection of q-Vectors with Phase Changes ** If the q-vectors are now chosen as

 .. math::
    :label: pfx88

    {{q = 2}\pi\left( {k{b^{1} + l}{b^{2} + m}b^{3}} \right),}

+Describes the selection of q-vectors with phase changes for handling jumps in particle trajectories

 where *k,l,m* are integer numbers, jumps in the particle trajectories produce phase changes of multiples of :math:`2\pi` in the Fourier transformed